sureshkvl/website-grav/user/pages/sdnprofessionals/default.md

 ---
-title: SDN Beginners course
+title: SDN Training for Professionals
 ---

-# SDN for Beginners / Openflow programming in RYU Controller !
+# SDN for Professionals !

 ## Introduction

-This course specifically built for beginners(students, professionals), who wants to learn SDN , Openflow and get hands on SDN Lab with Mininet, RYU SDN Controller, KNet.
+This course specifically built for beginners(professionals - QA Professionals, Network Enginners), who wants to update their skills in Software Defined Networking.

 This training session works as below,

 1. Instructor will interact with students via video conferencing sites, for each week.
-2. Recorded Videos will be shared for each week
+2. Recorded Videos will be shared.
 3. Email, Skype, Phone support for doubts, clarifications.

 ---